GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Taking a short brake from this example for the list `prices`, we look briefly just into another example of some other operations of data manipulation.

-I.e., to get the `shipping price` of the same website, and after having identified the `tag` and `class` that define them in the HTML page (follwing image), we can code as follows in the second image below:
+I.e., to get the `shipping price` of the same website, and after having identified the `tag` and `class` that define them in the HTML page ( following image ), we can code as follows in the second image below:

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/605ee04b-b5ee-45e8-ad88-e011fc1409e7)